Brittany Mahomes

 She is married to Kansas City Chiefs quarterback Patrick Mahomes.
+They have been married since 2022.

 Early life

-Mahomes was born in Whitehouse, Texas, and attended Whitehouse High School in Whitehouse, Texas.
+Mahomes was born in Whitehouse, Texas, where she attended Whitehouse High School.
 An accomplished soccer player, in her senior year, she was named WHS Offensive MVP and was an All-East Texas forward with 22 goals and five assists.

 Playing career

 Mahomes did not expect to play collegiate soccer after graduating from high school, but played at the University of Texas at Tyler for the Texas–Tyler Patriots women's soccer team after speaking to players she knew there.
 At Texas-Tyler, Mahomes was reunited with Whitehouse High School teammate Chestley Strother who recruited her to UT Tyler.

 The Patriots were invited to the 2014 and 2015 NCAA Division III Women's Soccer Championships, losing to the Trinity University Tigers in the first round in 2014 and drawing 1–1 against Trinity in the first round of 2015 after extra time.
 Despite Mahomes scoring from the penalty spot in the ensuing penalty shoot-out, the Patriots lost the shoot-out 3–4.

 On October 13, 2016, Mahomes became the first player in program history to score three hat-tricks in both a season and a career; she finished the season with four.
 As of 2023, Mahomes's 78 total points, 31 goals, and 111 shots on goal were each the second-most by a player in Texas-Tyler history, trailing only Strother in points.
 Her 40 points and 18 goals during her 2016 senior season were single-season program records, and her seven-point matches on September 17, 2016, and October 15, 2016, were single-match program records.
 She graduated from Texas-Tyler with a bachelor's degree in kinesiology.

-In May 2017, Mahomes signed with Icelandic club Afturelding/Fram when it competed in third tier 2. deild kvenna.
+In May 2017, Mahomes signed with Icelandic club Afturelding/Fram when it competed in third tier, 2. deild kvenna.
 Strother, her Whitehouse High and Texas-Tyler teammate, had already signed with another team in the league.
-Mahomes joined the team in July and scored two goals in five appearances over her only season, and Afturelding/Fram won the league and earned promotion to 1. deild kvenna.
+Mahomes joined the team in July and scored two goals in five appearances over her only season, and Afturelding/Fram won the league and earned promotion to second tier, 1. deild kvenna.
 The club did not extend a new contract to Mahomes after the season.